dowlaf/dowlaf.github.io/_pages/about.md

 - *Ergodic Theory and Topological Dynamics of Group Actions on Homogeneous Spaces* by M. Bachir Bekka and Matthias Mayer
 - *A Course in Arithmetic* by J.P.
 Serre
-- *A River Runs Through It and Other Stories* by Norman Maclean
+- *A Place in The Country" by W.G.
+Sebald
-- *Collected Poems* by Alexander Theroux
+- *Leaves of Grass* by Walt Whitman

-(Last updated October 23, 2025)
+(Last updated October 27, 2025)

 But mostly I'm studying for quals.